zenml-io/zenml/docs/book/introduction.md

 {% tab title="ZenML for ML Engineers" %}

 As an ML Engineer, ZenML enables you take ownership of the entire ML workflow end-to-end.
-Adopting ZenML means less handover points and more visibility on what is happening in your organization.
+Adopting ZenML means fewer handover points and more visibility on what is happening in your organization.

 **ML Lifecycle Management:** ZenML's abstractions make it possible to manage the